vgpunks/TooltipInfo/README.md

 - **Honor Level:** Display the honor level of players.

+- **Item Level:** Display the average item level of a player.
+  - Hold the shift key and hover over the player for 2 sec.

 - **Item Source:** Display the expansion name for items, indicating when they were introduced.

 - **Character Level:** Display the effective/actual level of characters.